-Thailand is a country that has managed to retain its cultural integrity in spite of being a major tourist destination.
-You can find everything here - pristine beaches, coral reefs, dense forests, ancient monasteries, Buddhist monks, floating markets and food to treat your taste buds.
-The people of Thailand are some of the most hospitable people you will meet, which only add to the overall charm of this place.
+Thailand, a dreamy beachside paradise, is a country that has managed to retain its cultural integrity in spite of being a major tourist destination.
+You can find everything here - from pristine beaches to dense forests, from ancient monasteries to coral reefs, from Buddhist monks to floating markets and finally the fragrant and rich food to treat your taste buds.
+Moreover, Thai people are among the most hospitable people in the world, which only adds to the overall charm of this place.

 Thailand is divided into five geographical and cultural regions: